-The development for BackupBuddy started in January of 2010, and in just two months, lead dev Dustin Bolton had done it (eureka!)—completed his first project and created the awesome plugin that would eventually become BackupBuddy.
+The development for BackupBuddy started in January of 2010, and in just two months, we had done it (eureka!)—created the awesome plugin that would eventually become BackupBuddy.

-Now, nearly two years later, BackupBuddy has become one of the top-rated WordPress plugins, and does much more than a “mere” WordPress backup.
-It also migrates, restores, and offers beta support for multisites.
+Now, years later, BackupBuddy has become the top-rated WordPress backup plugin, and does much more than a “mere” WordPress backup.
+BackupBuddy also migrates and restores like a champ.